Grapie13/sdh-time-tracker/README.md

 Expansion Possibilities:
 - Authentication should be implemented
 - The application could be turned into a multi-user one (after implementing authentication)
-- There could be some sort of caching inserted to lessen response times
+- There could be some sort of caching implemented to lessen response times
 - Sorting could improve the accessability
 - Paging could improve readability